imaginationtech/constrainedrandom/docs/howto.rst

 ..  code-block:: python

     import random

-    from constrainedrandom import Random, RandObj
+    from constrainedrandom import RandObj

-    rand = Random(0)
+    rand = random.Random(0)
     r = RandObj(rand)

     # Add a random variable called 'multiple_of_4',
-    # whose value is determined by calling the function rand_mul_by_4
+    # whose value is determined by calling the function rand_mul_by_4.

     def rand_mul_by_4():
         val = random.randrange(1,10)